dhiyasalmas/dhiyasalmas/README.md

 But recently, I have been interested in implementing nuclear equations in programming.
 I have experience to made programme to calculate cogeneration system and thermal hydraulic on HTGR.

-Open to be research assistant, please contact me on dhiyasalmas@gmail.com

 Just for fun, i try to learn in web development and learning to using Streamlit for data analysis web~

 Additionally, I can program with Arduino and QBasic.